-Encore Careers: Working Beyond 65by Mary on November 4th, 2016
+Encore Careers: Working Beyond 65by monica on November 4th, 2016

 Seems like it used to be that retirement couldn’t come soon enough.
 But now?
 More than ever, older Americans are choosing to work beyond age 65.
 In fact, thanks to Baby Boomers, the number of older workers in the country has never been larger.
 According to the U.S. Bureau of Labor Statistics, almost 20 percent of Americans 65 and above have chosen to continue working.